AKourts/Project_CC/provision/ansible/README.md

 An Ubuntu 16.04 VM was created through Azure in order to be provised by [Ansible](https://www.ansible.com/)

-First, Python and Ansible were install on the control machine from which we will be running commands.
+First, Python and Ansible were installed on the control machine from which we will be running commands.
+Ansible cannot run without Python but we will need Python for the development of the project as well.

 Then, we add our VM in /etc/ansible/hosts: